lgeurts/lgeurts.github.io/_posts/2017-07-13-eat,-study,-sleep,-repeat.md

 Going for AWS Certified SysOps Administrator and Certified Solutions Architect certs.
-All this means I will continue to work on the Linux post after exams.
+Means I will continue to work on the Linux post after exams.